Mark53CZ/rabbit-listener/README.md

 Default: An empty function

-Specify a function that should be called when the connection is closed
+Specify a function that should be called when the connection is closed.
+Takes no parameters.

 # Tests